ballerkobe808/invest/README - 2 FUNDING.md

 I'm looking for a 30 year fixed on a property that was just appraised at 95k - 20% available?

 Talk to a lot of lenders to get the terms that you want - Ask Around!!

+### General Lender requirements

+Any funds need 60 days of seasoning (or an explanation) - 2 bank statements Your DTI and Credit Score affect your rate and ability to get a loan You need 6 months of reserves (6 principle and interest payments)